shigeosapsycho/AlgoSortKsum/README.md

-# BogoSortkSum
+# AlgoSortKsum
-kSum where k is an integer and bogosort is used to find the k amount of numbers to add up to the target.
+Algorithm Sort - Choose an algorithm to sort the kSum where k is an integer with ranges and target the user chooses.